-The Sarajevo Haggadah performance was commissioned by the Foundation for Jewish Culture’s New Jewish Culture Network, a league of North American performing arts presenters committed to the creation and touring of innovative projects, and developed in residence at The Yellow Barn.
-The Yellow Barn will host a work-in-progress presentation at Sandglass Theater in Putney, VT on October 24 and 26, 2013.
+The Sarajevo Haggadah performance was commissioned by the Foundation for Jewish Culture’s New Jewish Culture Network, a league of North American performing arts presenters committed to the creation and touring of innovative projects, and developed in residence at Yellow Barn.

 The New Jewish Culture Network has received major support from the Howard and Geraldine Polinger Family Foundation.
-Additional support is provided by the Anne Abramson Foundation and other donors.
+Additional support is provided by the Anne Abramson Foundation, the Arnow Family Fund and other donors.

 The New Jewish Culture Network (NJCN) is the Foundation for Jewish Culture’s pipeline for contemporary performing arts that explores the Jewish experience.
 NJCN is a collaborative commissioning and touring program represented by a select league of performing arts presenters, both Jewish and general.
 Music composition is a priority for the first several commissions.
-Past commissions recipients include Alicia Svigals for The Yellow Ticket (2012) and Galeet Dardasthi for Monajat (2011).
+Past commissions recipients include Alicia Svigals for The Yellow Ticket (2012-2013) and Galeet Dardashti for Monajat (2010-2011).